-The SPLOST Public Safety project list includes projects for the DeKalb County Fire Department and DeKalb County Police Department.
+The SPLOST Public Safety project list includes projects for the DeKalb County Fire and Police Department.

-Police projects funded by SPLOST will enhance the police department’s ability to perform its mission to protect the peaceful against the lawless, ensure justice, and safeguard lives and property while serving with a commitment to the constitutional rights afforded to all people.
+Police projects, funded by SPLOST, will enhance the police department’s ability to perform its mission to protect the peaceful against the lawless, ensure justice, and safeguard lives and property.
+The police department serves with a commitment to the constitutional rights afforded to all people.

 SPLOST funded the purchase of 50 new police vehicles which will enhance the department’s ability to respond to calls for service.